-Prostate cancer is a tumor of the prostate gland, which is located in front of the rectum and below the bladder.
+Prostate cancer is a tumor of the prostate gland, which is located in front of the rectum, below the bladder and above the base of the penis.
 Your doctor may perform a physical exam, prostate-specific antigen (PSA) blood test or digital rectal exam to help diagnose your condition.
-If cancer is detected, your doctor may use prostate ultrasound or prostate MRI to help determine its extent.
+If cancer is detected, your doctor may use prostate ultrasound or prostate MRI to help determine its extent and where to perform a biopsy.
 An ultrasound- or MRI-guided needle biopsy may be performed to confirm the diagnosis.
-Treatment options include surgery, radiation therapy, and active surveillance
+Treatment options include surgery, radiation therapy, systemic therapy, and active surveillance.

 What is prostate cancer?

-Prostate cancer is a tumor of the prostate, a gland that is located in front of the rectum and below the bladder, where urine is stored, and surrounds the first part of the urethra, the tube that connects the bladder with the tip of the penis and carries urine and other fluids out of the body.
+Prostate cancer is a tumor of the prostate, a gland that is located in front of the rectum, above the base of the penis and below the bladder, where urine is stored.
+The prostate gland surrounds the first part of the urethra, the tube that connects the bladder with the tip of the penis and carries urine and other fluids out of the body.
 The prostate helps make the milky fluid called semen that carries sperm out of the body when a man ejaculates.
 Prostate cancer is typically a slow growing cancer that shows few symptoms, but some types may be aggressive and spread rapidly.

 Prostate cancer is the most common form of cancer in American men.
 It is most prevalent in men over age 65 and fairly common in men 50-64 years old.
 However, prostate cancer can occur in men younger than 50.
 The incidence of diagnosed prostate cancer among American men has increased dramatically since 1990 because of the use of a screening blood test called prostate-specific antigen (PSA).
 More recently, men below the age of 65 years have shown an increased incidence of this disease.